SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 ### Types

-`type` labels allow you to easily filter items (issues) in the dashboard e.g.:
+`type` labels allow you to easily filter PBIs (issues) in the dashboard e.g.:

 | Label | Type |
 | ------| :----|